 - Recruit an in-kind service.
 If a board member could remove an expense line item from a nonprofit’s budget that would directly contribute to a stronger bottom-line.
 For example, if a board member works at an ad agency, could they convince their company to provide some pro-bono marketing services to their nonprofit?
 But keep in mind, these in-kind donations must be of value to the nonprofit and provide an offset to a direct cost that the nonprofit would otherwise have to bear.

 - Negotiate a lower price from a vendor.
 Do you have a board member with great negotiating skills (think of all of those lawyers on your board).
 Could they negotiate with your insurance providers, office space rental company, or printers, for a lower price?
 If so, that’s more money in the bank.

 If you think of a board member’s “get” responsibilities in these much broader terms, then I find it difficult to imagine a board member who cannot bring money in the door.
 You just have to get strategic about how each individual board member can best contribute to the organization’s bottom-line.

 Here are even more ways board members can raise money without fundraising.

-If you want to learn more about getting your board to bring more money in the door, register for the Getting Your Board to Raise Money webinar.
+If you want to learn more about getting your board to bring more money in the door, register for the How to Build a Fundraising Board webinar.